IBM/webspherelab/Liberty_Perf_Lab.md

 WebSphere Liberty's [Admin Center](https://www.ibm.com/docs/en/was-liberty/base?topic=liberty-administering-using-admin-center) is an optional, web-based administration and monitoring tool for Liberty servers.
 Admin Center is enabled with the `adminCenter-1.0` feature as well as configuring administrator credentials.

+If you are already using another monitoring product, you may skip this Admin Center lab.

 For monitoring statistics to be produced and visualized in Admin Center (or published to monitoring products such as [Instana](https://www.ibm.com/docs/en/instana-observability/current?topic=technologies-monitoring-websphere-liberty)), the Liberty `monitor-1.0` feature is required in a Liberty server's configuration.
 This feature enables the collection of monitoring statistics which can then be consumed by clients such as the Admin Center, Instana, etc. Note that enabling `monitor-1.0` may have an overhead of up to a few percent although this may be minimized by [filtering to specific statistics, if needed](https://www.ibm.com/docs/en/was-liberty/nd?topic=10-multiple-components-monitoring).

 ## Admin Center Lab